hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 The address specified in the `connection.json` must correspond to the `CHAINCODE_SERVER_ADDRESS` value in `chaincode.env`, which is `asset-transfer-basic.org1.example.com:9999` in our example.

-Create a `code.tar.gz` archive containing that one file and have it ready for adding to an Asset-Transfer-Basic external service package:
+Because we will run our chaincode as an external service, the chaincode itself does not need to be included in the chaincode package that gets installed to each peer.
+Only the configuration and metadata information needs to be included in the package.
+Since the packaging is trivial, we can manually create the chaincode package.

+First, create a `code.tar.gz` archive containing the `connection.json` file:

 ```
 tar cfz code.tar.gz connection.json
 ```

-Package the Asset-Transfer-Basic external service using the supplied `metadata.json` file:
+Then, create the chaincode package, including the `code.tar.gz` file and the supplied `metadata.json` file:

 ```
 tar cfz asset-transfer-basic-external.tgz metadata.json code.tar.gz